Hadlock Field

-Hadlock Field is a minor league baseball stadium in Portland, Maine.
-It is primarily home to the Portland Sea Dogs of the Eastern League but also the Portland High School Bulldogs and Deering High School Rams baseball teams.
+Delta Dental Park at Hadlock Field is a minor league baseball stadium in Portland, Maine.
+The stadium is home to the Portland Sea Dogs of the Eastern League and the Portland High School Bulldogs baseball team.
+The stadium is owned by the city and leased to the Sea Dogs, a Boston Red Sox affiliate owned by Diamond Baseball Holdings.

 The stadium is named for Edson B. Hadlock Jr., a long-time Portland High School baseball coach and physics teacher and member of the Maine Baseball Hall of Fame.